mustafaakgul/diablo4-side-quest-checker/README.md

 Zakarum's Plight

 HAWEZAR
-A Debt Repeid
+A Debt Repeid D
-A Price to Pay
+A Price to Pay D
-A Series of Steps
+A Series of Steps D
-A Question of Self
+A Question of Self D
-At Any Cost
+At Any Cost D
-Bad Blood
+Bad Blood D
-Bait the Trap
+Bait the Trap D
-Brought to Heel
+Brought to Heel D
-By Tree They Come
+By Tree They Come D
-Chained Zakarum Repository*
+Chained Zakarum Repository* D
-Coiled Grasp
+Coiled Grasp D
-Closing the Book
+Closing the Book D
-Dead in the Water
+Dead in the Water D
-Dead to Right
+Dead to Right D
-Despereta Remedies
+Despereta Remedies D
-Discretionary Spending
+Discretionary Spending D
-Drink to the Past
+Drink to the Past D
-Flesh and Blood
+Flesh and Blood D
-Fungal Remedies
+Fungal Remedies D
-Ire of the Witch
+Ire of the Witch D
-Gift of the Swamp
+Gift of the Swamp D
----Glittering Abundance
+---Glittering Abundance --
-Good Riddance*
+Good Riddance* D
-Growing Reminders
+Growing Reminders D
-Heart of Mold
+Heart of Mold D
-Heart's Burden*
+Heart's Burden* D
-Hungering Necrolyte's Cache
+Hungering Necrolyte's Cache* D
-Left Behind
+Left Behind D
-Lost Cause
+Lost Cause D
-Lost Legacy
+Lost Legacy D
-Netrotic Research
+Netrotic Research D
-One Little Red Sprig*
+One Little Red Sprig* --
-Overstepping the Mark*
+Overstepping the Mark* D
-Past Regrets
+Past Regrets D
-Perceived Threat
+Perceived Threat D
-Poisoned Hearts
+Poisoned Hearts D
-Remnants of Faith
+Remnants of Faith D
-Remembering the Fallen
+Remembering the Fallen D
-Song of Rot
+Song of Rot D
-Tangled Memories
+Tangled Memories D
-The Greater Good
+The Greater Good D
-The Heretic
+The Heretic D
-The Swamp's Protection
+The Swamp's Protection D
-Timeworn Effigy*
+Timeworn Effigy* D
-To Walk a Dark Path
+To Walk a Dark Path D
-Traveler's Superstition
+Traveler's Superstition D
-Turbulent Waters
+Turbulent Waters D
-Venom of the Nangari*
+Venom of the Nangari* D
-Unearthed Regrets
+Unearthed Regrets D
-What Cant Be Cured
+What Cant Be Cured D

 MAP
 Tenets of Depravity